nolanyee/data-science-portfolio/unbeatable-tic-tac-toe-ai/README.md

 The paths form a row vector __s__ of dimension 8.
 The total score fo each cell is given by the vector __c__=__P__<sup>T</sup>__s__<sup>T</sup>.

 This vector __c__ is calculated before the computer makes a move.
 The computer then chooses the cell with the highest score based on the vector __c__.
+If there is a tie, the computer always picks the first of equivalent cells in the vector.
+This is what leads to the deterministic nature of the "hard" mode AI.
+Because it never chooses the other equivalent cells, it trims the tree of possible games that can occur.

 The resulting AI is capable of winning in all but a few scenarios, for which a separate strategy is programmed.

 ### Testing Unbeatability
-In order to test whether or not the AI is unbeatable.
+In order to test whether or not the AI is unbeatable, all possible games are simulated.
+The AI still follows the above algorithm, but the simulated user will iterate through all possible moves.